agathoklisx/libved/README.md

  /* Application Interface.
   * The library exposes a root struct, two de|init public functions that
-  * initialize the structure and quite a lot of opaque pointers.
+  * de|initialize the structure and quite a lot of opaque pointers.

   * The code uses an object oriented style, though it is just for practical
   * reasons.
-It is my belief that this is the right way for C, as permits
+It is my belief that this is can be a wise way for C, as permits
   * code organization, simplicity, abstraction, compacteness, relationship,
-  * easy to integrate and understand and also quite a lot of freedom to develop
+  * easy integration and also quite a lot of freedom to develop or overide new
+  * functionality.
+  * But the main advantage of this approach is that there is no global state,
+  * the functions acts on a an instance of a type, or if not, simple their scope
+  * is narrow to a specific job that can not change state to the environment.
+  * In this whole library, there is neither one global variable and just one static
+  * that utilizes editor commands (even this can be avoided, by adding a property,
+  * however this (besides the needless overhead) abstracts abstraction, while the
+  * the route in code like this, should be the other way around)).

+  * In short, compact environments that can unified under a root structure, with
-  * new functions or to override a method with a custom one.
+  * functions that act on a known type or to expected arguments with narrow scope.

+  * The heavy duty is to the entry points or|and to the communication ports, that
+  * could check and sanitize external data, or|and to interfere with a known and
+  * controlled protocol with the outer environment, respectively.
+  * It's just then up to the internal implementation to get the facts right, by
+  * checking conditions, but in known and limited and with strong borders now space.

+  * This could also speed up execution time (by avoiding un-needed checks of a data
+  * that is known for certain that is valid, because, either it is produced (usually)
+  * by the self/own, or has already been checked, by previous users in the toolchain
+  * stack.
+  * But the main benefit, is that it brings clarity to the code and concentration
+  * to the actual details.
+However that it could also be considered as a functional
+  * envrironment (with the no-side-effect meaning) or as an algorithm environment.
+  * The 'wise future for C' reference to the later mostly.

  * The main structure is the editor structure type, and contains other nested
  * relative structures (that contain others too):